MiguelSombrero/fifteen-puzzle-solver/documentation/tests.md

 Manhattan heuristic is clear improvement to position based heuristic.
 It performs as well as liner collision heuristic - some cases even better - with semi-hard (under 70 moves) puzzles.
 When it goes harder puzzles than that, linear collision is starting to get a head.

-It seems - according to the tests - that linear collision heuristics overestimates the cost of reaching the solved state; in some cases, path found with linear collision heuristic has more moves than other heuristics.
+It seems - according to the tests - that linear collision heuristics might overestimate the cost of reaching the solved state; in some cases, path found with linear collision heuristic has more moves than other heuristics.
 This might also explain why manhattan heuristic performs some cases better than linear collision - it needs to traverse shorter path to find goal.
+I have tested with 100K random puzzles, that heuristics never estimates the cost over 80 moves, but this doesn't prove that found solution is optimal.

 ### Analyzis of algorithms

-A* is almost as fast as IDA* algorithm with easy and semi-hard puzzles.
+A* is almost as fast as IDA* algorithm with easy puzzles.
+Harder the puzzle, greater the difference between A* and IDA* increases.
 A* algorithms clear downside is its memory consumption; solving hard puzzles usually leads to OutOfMemory error, because Java's heap space runs out.
 A* alforithm saves all the game states it is about to visit in priority queue, even though some of the states are clearly ones that it never traverses.

+As stated in the implementation document, time-complexity of A* is O(lg(V)*V) and IDA* is O(V).
+Difference comes from the extraction of nodes from min-heap, which takes approximately O(lg(V)) time.
+A* algorithm seems to be little slower than IDA* algorithm, which verifies in practise the difference between time-complexities.
+However, logarithm stays very small even with huge V, so difference between effectiviness of A* and IDA* might also be due to something else, memory consumption maybe.